If you would like to talk with us about selling Bridge Bread, please click here.

 We chose to make bread because it is a high-value-add product.
 The ingredients for basic bread are inexpensive, but the resulting product can be highly sought after.

 How much of your sales actually go to help the Bakers?

 About three-quarters of the income from sales goes to the Bakers in wages, taxes, and benefits.
 About one quarter covers the cost of ingredients.
-Most of our equipment was purchased with donated funds are received as a gift-in-kind.
+Most of our equipment was purchased with donated funds or received as a gift-in-kind.
 At this time, rent, utilities, insurance and other costs are covered by donations.
 As we grow, we expect to be able to cover those costs from sales income and use donations to expand the program.

 How is Bridge Bread marketed?

 Response to our product has been extremely positive.
 As word of our endeavor has spread so has the number of distributors.
 Bridge Bread has been a learning experience for everyone involved.
 We are more actively marketing our products by contacting local churches, grocery stores, and restaurants to solicite their support as distributors.

 In July 2015 we opened our first retail location, Bridge Bread on Cherokee, at 2604 Cherokee, St. Louis, MO 63118.
 We have exceeded expectations with strong support from neighbors and workers in the area.
 The Bake Shop is staffed entirely by volunteers and has significantly increased Bridge Bread sales - expanding hours and income for the Bakers.

 We are open 8:30 am to 7:00 pm Tuesday through Saturday and 11 am to 5:30 pm on Sunday

 Our second retail location, Bridge Bread on Main, at 419 S. Main, St. Charles, MO 63301 opens on July 1, 2016.

 What kind of support are you looking for?